JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 After the meeting I went over two Survey results of QM visitors that were analysed beforehand with the Microsoft AI.
 My task is to compere these two and make a chart out of it.
 Main focus is on the use of digital & multimedia devices

 I also started doing my blog on GitHub which took more time than I thought as it was quite new for me.
-After many trials and errors I got it to work and will fill it in the next day.
+After many trials and errors it worked and will fill it tomorrow.

+***

 ## Day 5 (03.08.2023)